-State database that includes data for the entire reporting year lowa began collecting this information through its IEP/IFSP database, ACHIEVE, in 2021-2022.
-The original launch date of the new system would have resulted in the majority of IEPs of transition-age students being in ACHIEVE during the reporting period.
-Unfortunately, the launch was delayed until the end of the reporting time frame, so that only 86 IEPs of transition age students were entered into ACHIEVE.
-The ACHIEVE data system requires that the components of Indicator 13 are present in the draft IEP before the IEP team may finalize the IEP.
-The ACHIEVE system then provides a report of the percentage of IEPs that included each of the criteria that lowa uses to measure data for Indicator 13.
+State database that includes data for the entire reporting year lowa collects B13 data through the new statewide data system, ACHIEVE.
+The ACHIEVE data system requires that the components of indicator B13 are present in the draft IEP before the IEP team may finalize the IEP.
+The ACHIEVE system then provides a report of the percentage of IEPs that included each of the criteria that lowa uses to measure data for indicator B13.

-Describe the method used to collect these data, and if data are from the State's monitoring, describe the procedures used to collect these data
+Describe the method used to collect these data, and if data are from the State's monitoring, describe the procedures used to collect these data.